sudheerapte/popcornserver/doc/commands.rst

 A **word** consists of one or more ascii letters, numbers, or hyphen, i.e., the set ``[a-z0-9-]``, where the first character must be a letter.
 A word cannot be longer than 100 characters.
-A node in the UX model tree is named with a word, for example: ``spider``
+Every node in the UX model tree has a name, which is a word, for example: ``spider``

 A **path** is a complete sequence of parent-child traversals from the root of the tree to a node.
-The sequence separates words using a slash or a dot.
+In this sequence, words are separated using a slash or a dot.
 An example of a path: ``.board.a/empty``

+Words and paths are used to describe the Popcorn tree-based UX Model;
+see :doc:`popcorn-ux-model` for details.

-Nodes in a tree represent sub-states of the UX model.
+Briefly, nodes in a tree represent sub-states of the UX model.
 They can be of these types:

 An **alternate-parent** node
    Has a set of possible child nodes, only one of which can be designated as the *current* child at a time.
+The children of an alternate-parent node are called alternate child nodes.

 A **concurrent parent** node
    Has a set of child nodes, all of which are current whenever the parent is current.
+The children of a concurrent parent node are called concurrent child nodes.

+The **root** node
+   Every tree has a root node, which has no parent.
 The root node is a special concurrent parent node that is always current.
+The name of the root node is a special word, the empty string ``""``.

 A **leaf** node
    Has no children.
-If its parent is a concurrent parent node, then the leaf node can be assigned a data item (a "data leaf" node).
-If the parent is an alternate-parent node, then the leaf node is called an alterate child.
+If its parent is a concurrent parent node, then the leaf node can be assigned a **data item**.
+This kind of leaf is called a "data leaf" node.

 Each child node is uniquely named under its parent node.
 Each node is thus uniquely identified by its path from the root node.
-The top-most root node always exists when the tree is created, its name is the special empty word ``""``, and it is a concurrent parent node.
+The top-most root node always exists when the tree is created.

-The unique name of each node is a ``word`` as described above.

 .. sidebar:: Paths start with a dot